Parents as Partners

 What can I do to support my student as he or she establishes career goals?

 Freshman year!
-Our Career Advantage Program saves you and your student time and money by helping him or her to graduate in four years ... if he/she participates beginning the first year here at Cal U. However, your student can use our services and resources at any time during his or her academic career and for his/her lifetime after graduation.
+Our Career Advantage saves you and your student time and money by helping him or her to graduate in four years ... if he/she participates beginning the first year here at Cal U. However, your student can use our services and resources at any time during his or her academic career, and many of our services even after graduation.

 Your student will meet one-on-one with a career counselor who is well-versed on career issues and understands the major field they are pursuing.
 If your student has not chosen a major or is interested in changing a major, our counselors utilize career assessments to help your student clarify their interests, skills and values and to explore career options.
 Other appointment topics might involve searching for a Co-op or internship, developing a resume or practicing interviewing skills.
 Confidentiality is maintained so that your student feels comfortable.